mousomray/Madhav-Ecommerce-Sales-Dashboard-using-Power-BI/README.md

 * Implemented important KPI's to visually represent and monitor the data like sum of amount, sum of profit, sum of qty and sum of AOV.
 * Added slicers to check quarterly and state wise data in one go.
-* Created Horizontal bar chart to analyse Total amount by states.
+* Created Horizontal bar chart to analyze Total amount by states.
-* Created Donut chart to analyse Total quantity by category.
+* Created Donut chart to analyze Total quantity by category.
-* Created Vertical bar chart to analyse Monthly profit.
+* Created Vertical bar chart to analyze Monthly profit.
-* Created Vertical bar chart to analyse Total amount by customer name.
+* Created Vertical bar chart to analyze Total amount by customer name.
-* Created Donut chart to analyse Total quantity by payment mode.
+* Created Donut chart to analyze Total quantity by payment mode.
-* Created Horizontal bar chart to analyse Sub-category wise profit.
+* Created Horizontal bar chart to analyze Sub-category wise profit.

 # Dashboard design
 * Added different colors for different charts.